pololu/p-load/README.txt

 Pololu USB Bootloader Utility (p-load)

-The Pololu USB Bootloader Utility is a command-line program that allows you to write HEX files to certain USB bootloaders on Pololu products.
+The Pololu USB Bootloader Utility is a command-line program that allows you to read and write from the memories of certain Pololu products over USB using their USB bootloaders.

+This utility currently supports the following products:

+  * P-Star 25K50 Micro

 To get a help screen showing the available command-line arguments, just run "p-load" at a command prompt with no arguments.